 William S. Song

-Dr. William S. Song is a senior staff member in the Embedded and Open Systems Group.
+Dr. William S. Song is an IEEE Fellow and a senior staff member in the Embedded and Open Systems Group.
 Since joining Lincoln Laboratory in 1990, he has been working on high-performance sensor and very-large-scale-integrated (VLSI) signal processor technologies for adaptive sensor array applications.
 He has developed numerous advanced signal processing algorithms, architectures, real-time embedded processors, and sensor array systems.
 Recently, he has been working on the nonlinear equalization processor, mixed-signal system on chip, high-throughput low-power VLSI signal processors, and highly digitized wideband sensor arrays.

-Dr. Song received his BS, MS, and PhD degrees from the Massachusetts Institute of Technology in 1982, 1984, and 1989, respectively.
+Song received his BS, MS, and PhD degrees from the Massachusetts Institute of Technology in 1982, 1984, and 1989, respectively.